Mar. 1, 2021

 Jonathan Anderson is an artist, art critic, and associate professor of art at Biola University, where he has been teaching since 2006.
 His artworks explore the capacities and limitations of representational painting and have been featured in group and solo exhibitions throughout the United States.
 In addition to his studio practice, Anderson maintains a research and writing practice focused on modern and contemporary art criticism, with a particular interest in exploring its relations to religion and theology.
 Professor Anderson has given scholarly presentations at the Institute of Sacred Music at Yale University (Society for Christian Scholarship in Music) and the Cathedral of Our Lady of the Angels (Association of Scholars of Christianity in the History of Art), and he has received research fellowships from the Center for Christian Thought and the Nagel Institute.
 He has contributed to various books and journals, and most recently is the coauthor (with theologian William Dyrness) of the book Modern Art and the Life of a Culture: The Religious Impulses of Modernism (IVP Academic, 2016).
 For more information, visit jonathan-anderson.com.

-Chris Davidson is associate professor of English and co-director of first-year writing at Biola.
+Chris Davidson is associate professor of English, co-director of first-year writing and the current chair of the English Department at Biola.
 He teaches courses in critical thinking and writing, writing for competency, and creative writing.
 He has a bachelor's degree in English from California Polytechnic State University, San Luis Obispo, and a Master of Fine Arts in Creative Writing from University of California, Irvine.
 His work has appeared in several journals and anthologies, including Monster Verse: Poems Human and Inhuman.
 A chapbook, Poems, appeared in 2012.